150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

 a Guest VCPU runs.
 It will have ISA feature bits matching underlying host set by default.

-RISC-V core registers represent the general execution state of a Guest VCPU and it has the following id bit patterns::
+RISC-V core registers represent the general excution state of a Guest VCPU and it has the following id bit patterns::

   0x8020 0000 02 <index into the kvm_riscv_core struct:24> (32bit Host)